dantas/gocoindesktop/.github/README.md

 # Developer Notes

-I'm using three different libraries to achieve this goal.
+I'm using two libraries to achieve this goal.
 - Fyne: for GUI and notifications.
 - systray: Systray library.